How To Find, Test For Mold

-This is often of particular concern if you’ve experienced a flood in the past or if you’ve moved into a new home.
-The former owner may have thought they had taken care of the flood damage, unaware that unless it was treated and dehumidified by a professional property restoration company, certified in water damage repair, mold can become a problem months after the flood or leak.
+This is often of particular concern for those who’ve experienced a flood in the past or have moved into a new home.
+A former owner, for example, may think they’ve taken care of flood damage or a leaky pipe, unaware that unless it was treated and dehumidified by a professional restoration company, mold can become a problem months after exposure.

 Visual Mold Test

-Professional mold testing services in Denver
+Professional Mold Testing Services in Denver